Computer Science Glossary

 Abstraction - The process of removing (obscuring) unnecessary details or elements from a problem.
 When solving a programming problem or making an algorithm, abstraction ensures you focus only on the problem.

 Accumulator - A register in Von Neumann Architecture CPU's.
-Data to be executed, stored in memory, fetched from memory or the results of execution are often stored in the Accumulator
+Data to be executed or the results of execution are often stored in the Accumulator

 Algorithm - A set of steps which will solve a problem.
 An algorithm can be seen as "the solution to a problem" and should be written as short, clear, logical steps.
 Algorithms are the basis of all program code and applications that you use.

 ALU - Arithmetic and Logic Unit - One of the most important components of a CPU, this is where any logical or mathematical instructions are carried out.

 Array - An indexed (each element is numbered) collection of data stored under the same name in a computer program.
 Think of an array as a table with numbered rows.